 In essence, food serves as the fuel that keeps our body’s factory running smoothly, providing the necessary energy and building blocks for life.

-In conclusion, the process of digesting food is undeniably a chemical change.
+In Final Words, the process of digesting food is undeniably a chemical change.
 It involves a series of complex chemical reactions that transform the food we eat into the essential nutrients our bodies require for survival.